Emily Hauser

 Emily Hauser (born 1987 or 1988) is a British scholar of classics and a historical fiction novelist.
-She is a lecturer in classics and ancient history at the University of Exeter and has published three novels in her 'Golden Apple' trilogy: For the Most Beautiful (2016), For the Winner (2017) and For the Immortal (2018).
+She is a lecturer in classics and ancient history at the University of Exeter and has published three novels in her "Golden Apple" trilogy: For the Most Beautiful (2016), For the Winner (2017) and For the Immortal (2018).

 Early life and education

 Hauser was born in Brighton, United Kingdom and brought up in Suffolk.
-She attended The Abbey school in Woodbridge and Orwell Park School near Ipswich, where she began learning Greek at age 11.
+She attended The Abbey school in Woodbridge and Orwell Park School near Ipswich, where she began learning Greek at the age of 11.